nuremics/nuremics/README.md

   e2@{ animate: true }
 ```

-Each **Process item** integrated into the **App** defines its own set of inputs and outputs, specific to its internal algorithmic logic.
-When these **Process items** are assembled into a workflow, the **App** itself exposes a higher-level set of inputs and outputs.
+Each **Proc** integrated into the **App** defines its own set of inputs and outputs, specific to its internal algorithmic logic.
+When these **Procs** are assembled into a workflow, the **App** itself exposes a higher-level set of inputs and outputs.
 These define the I/O interface presented to the end-user, who provides the necessary input data and retrieves the final results upon execution.

-The assembly step is performed through a mapping between the internal I/O data of each **Process item** and the global I/O interface of the **App**.
+The assembly step is performed through a mapping between the internal I/O data of each **Proc** and the global I/O interface of the **App**.
 This mapping mechanism serves multiple purposes:

 - It defines which data are exposed to the end-user (and how they are displayed) and which remain internal to the workflow.

-- It manages the data dependencies between **Process items**, when the output of one process is used as input for another.
+- It manages the data dependencies between **Procs**, when the output of one process is used as input for another.

 This notably ensures a coherent and seamless management of data across the workflow, while delivering a clean and focused I/O interface tailored to the user's needs.

-The mapping between a **Process item** and the **App** starts by specifying which process input parameters are exposed to the end-user, and how they are labeled in the **App** input interface.
+The mapping between a **Proc** and the **App** starts by specifying which process input parameters are exposed to the end-user, and how they are labeled in the **App** input interface.

 ```mermaid
 erDiagram